 Best for Romance: Casa Laguna Inn and Spa

 Looking for a romantic getaway?
-Book a stay at the Casa Laguna Inn and Spa, a historic adults-only property with just 23 rooms for a quieter, cozier experience.
+Book a stay at the Casa Laguna Inn and Spa, a historic property with just 23 rooms that caters to adults to create a quiet, cozy experience.
 Each room is individually decorated by superstar designer Martyn Lawrence Bullard, who expertly restored the original 1920s Mission-style structure and infused Moroccan elements like colorful mosaic tiles into it.
 The hotel is set on lushly landscaped grounds with fountains and a belltower offering views of the ocean.
 Other amenities include an intimate spa with both indoor and outdoor space (couples’ massages are their specialty, with a two-person soaking tub available for booking as well), a heated pool with loungers, a complimentary continental breakfast, small bites served throughout the day, and a free daily wine-and-cheese hour.
 There’s also free Wi-Fi.
 The hotel is not on the beach itself, but it’s just a short walk to Victoria Beach and a five-minute drive to Downtown Laguna Beach.

 Best for Nightlife: La Casa Del Camino

 With a rooftop bar that’s one of the hottest spots in town, La Casa Del Camino is the place to stay if you’re looking for on-site nightlife.
 Appropriately named the Rooftop Lounge, the bar is a popular spot for both guests and locals, with ocean views, happy hour on weekdays, and a great food menu.
 A perk if you’re a hotel guest: you can make reservations for up to four people, while non-guests must purchase a package in order to secure a table.
 The hotel itself has 37 rooms, decorated in either Spanish or contemporary style.
-In addition to the Rooftop Lounge, there’s the K’ya Bistro, and guests have access to a complimentary buffet breakfast every morning.
 There’s no pool or gym here, but the beach is just a short walk away (the resort fee includes beach equipment), and the hotel has partnered with a local gym to provide complimentary access for guests.

 Best for Business: Holiday Inn Laguna Beach